apognu/defcon/README.md

 ## Concepts

-Defcon allows you to create **checks** used to describe external services to be monitored`, `how often it should be monitored, and some options for state change thresholds.
+Defcon allows you to create **checks** used to describe external services to be monitored, how often it should be monitored, and some options for state change thresholds.
 The actual check that is performed is described in a check's **spec**.

 This spec is going to be given to the **handler** that is able to perform the check and determine if it succeeds or fails.
 This handler will produce an **event** describing the status for the check, at a given time, and potentially include some details about the result.